CaioTomas/Mean-Variance-Standard-Deviation-Calculator-FCC/README.md

+This is the repo of my solution to the Mean, Variance and Standard Deviation Calculator project from the Data Analysis with Python course from freeCodeCamp.

 ### Assignment

 Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.